shaikat020/all-in-one/README.md

 │-- README.md

-## Contributors
+## Contributor
 Md Rakibul Hassan

 ## Contributing
 Feel free to contribute!
 Fork the repository, make changes, and submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the *MIT License*.

 ## Contact
-For queries or suggestions, contact: tahsin.azad.skt@gmail.com
+For queries or suggestions, contact: *tahsin.azad.skt@gmail.com*